tlvlp/iot-unit-service/README.md

 Part of the tlvlp IoT project's server side microservices.

 This Dockerized SpringBoot-based service is responsible for all Microcontroller Unit (MCU) related operations on the server side:
-- Incoming status/error/inactivity messages: Register new units or update the status of existing ones
+- Process incoming status/error/inactivity messages: Register new units or update the status of existing ones
+- Returns unit details on demand
-- Control units
+- Add/remove scheduled events for units
+- Persist unit related log entries and return them on demand
-- Schedule unit control events
+- Generate Unit/Module control messages
+- Generate global status request messages

 ## Building and publishing JAR + Docker image
 This project is using the using the [Palantir Docker Gradle plugin](https://github.com/palantir/gradle-docker).